-Authentication is usually done when a connection is first set up between a client and server.
-In this example, the client is using SSPI and the server is using GSSAPI.
+Authentication is usually handled when a connection is first set up between a client and a server.
+In this sample, the client is using Security Support Provider Interface (SSPI) and the server is using GSSAPI.

 Message Integrity and Privacy

-Most GSSAPI-based applications will use GSS_Wrap to sign a message before sending it.
-Conversely, the GSS_Unwrap will be used to verify the signature.
-GSS_Wrap is a new part of the API (v2) and is now widely used and specified in Internet standards that describe using the GSSAPI for adding security to protocols.
-Before these APIs existed, the GSS SignMessage and SealMessage functions were used for message integrity and privacy.
-GSS_Wrap and GSS_Unwrap are used for both integrity and privacy.
-The use of privacy is controlled by the conf_flag argument.
+Most GSSAPI-based applications use the GSS_Wrap function to sign a message before sending it.
+Conversely, the GSS_Unwrap function verifies the signature.
+GSS_Wrap is available in version 2.0 of the API and is now widely used and specified in Internet standards that describe using the GSSAPI for adding security to protocols.
+Earlier, the GSS SignMessage and SealMessage functions were used for message integrity and privacy.
+GSS_Wrap and GSS_Unwrap are used for both integrity and privacy with the use of privacy controlled by the value of the "conf_flag" argument.

-The SSPI equivalent to GSS_Wrap is EncryptMessage for both integrity and privacy.
-Here is a code sample that shows how to use EncryptMessage to sign data that will be verified by GSS_Unwrap:
+The SSPI equivalent to GSS_Wrap is EncryptMessage (Kerberos) for both integrity and privacy.

-The SSPI equivalent to GSS_Unwrap is DecryptMessage.
-Here is a code sample that shows how to use DecryptMessage to decrypt data that was encrypted by a GSS_Wrap:
+The SSPI equivalent to GSS_Unwrap is DecryptMessage (Kerberos).
+Here is an example that shows how to use DecryptMessage (Kerberos) to decrypt data that was encrypted by GSS_Wrap.